 Embassy of the Syrian Arab Republic

-Allush, a journalist and political writer who has been in jail since 1985, was sentenced in June 1993 to 15 years' imprisonment for membership in the banned Party for Communist Action.
-He is reportedly being held in Sednaya Prison.
+Allush, a journalist and political writer who has been in jail since 1985, was sentenced in June 1993 to 15 years’ imprisonment for membership in the banned Party for Communist Action.
+He is reportedly being held in Sednaya prison in Damascus.

 Samir al-Hassan, Fatah al-Intifada